TheEpic0ne/HelpDatblockCom/docs/datearth.md

 # Datearth
 _This page is a work in progress.
 What is currently written may not be accurate._

+Datearth is a geopolitical Minecraft server with a real world earth map where towns and nations strive for power with diplomacy and war.
+The Datearth server is on 1.13.2 but you can connect to the server with 1.13.2 to the latest Minecraft version.
+You

-View a live map of Gladia at [gladia.datearth.com](https://gladia.datearth.com) and of Nova at [nova.datearth.com](https://nova.datearth.com).
+View a live map of [Gladia](https://gladia.datearth.com) and [Nova](https://nova.datearth.com).

 ![image](_images/gladia.png)